16.4. Installation Procedure

 XML2_CONFIGto point to the

 Allow the build to succeed even if PostgreSQL has no CPU spinlock support for the platform.
-The lack of spinlock support will result in poor performance; therefore, this option should only be used if the build aborts and informs you that the platform lacks spinlock support.
+The lack of spinlock support will result in very poor performance; therefore, this option should only be used if the build aborts and informs you that the platform lacks spinlock support.
 If this option is required to build PostgreSQL on your platform, please report the problem to the PostgreSQL developers.

 Disable the thread-safety of client libraries.
 This prevents concurrent threads in libpq and ECPG programs from safely controlling their private connection handles.
 Use this only on platforms with deficient threading support.